microsoft/live-share-sdk/samples/22.react-agile-poker/README.md

 ### Known issues when testing in browser

-When not in Teams, we don't have a way to know the user's userId, so we generate a random one.\
-That means you might not always start out in control of playback, and need to press "Take control".\
 Tab configuration page doesn't do anything in browser.

 ## Testing the app in Teams